EvgenyLeukhin/js-book/src/content/react/output-data.md

 # Output data
-In React almost all data pass from the components props or from the components state
+In React almost all data pass from the components props or from the components state.
+All data often save in json-files.

-## From the props (hardcode)
+## From the props
 ```js
 // SomeComp1.jsx
 ...